mcjurij/mfm/Hardware_en.md

 ### GPSDO

 The Cartain GPSDO is the cheapest I could find.
 It's working perfectly so far.
 It emits one pulse per second (1PPS also PPS), of approx. 2.5 Vpp.
-With every rising edge, marks the beginning of a new second "accurate to an atomic clock".
+Every rising edge, marks the beginning of a new second "accurate to an atomic clock".
 In addition, it also outputs a 10 MHz sine wave.
 Since the crystal used is not an OXCO, but a voltage-controlled crystal (VCXO (?)), there is quite a bit of phase noise.